yireo/Yireo_CommonViewModels/README.md

 bin/magento module:enable Yireo_CommonViewModels
 ```

+## Roadmap
+There is no roadmap.
+Feel free to open an **Issue** to request creation of a new ViewModel or enhancement of an existing ViewModel.
+Feel free to submit PRs.
+I'll treat it respectfully once I drink my morning coffee.

 ## Generic usage of ViewModels
 In Magento 2.2.1 or newer, create a XML layout instruction:
 ```xml